johnbillion/query-monitor/CONTRIBUTING.md

 1. `git push origin master`
 1. `git tag <version>` where `<version>` is the new version number
 1. `git push origin --tags`
+1. Enter the changelog into [the release on GitHub](https://github.com/johnbillion/query-monitor/releases) and publish it.

 ### Post Release

 Publishing a release on GitHub triggers an action which deploys the release to the WordPress.org Plugin Directory.
 No need to touch Subversion.

-Note that the corresponding milestone on GitHub gets automatically closed via [ProBot semver](https://github.com/apps/probot-semver).
+The corresponding milestone on GitHub gets automatically closed via [ProBot semver](https://github.com/apps/probot-semver).
 New milestones are automatically created for the next major, minor, and patch releases where appropriate.

-1. Enter the changelog into [the release on GitHub](https://github.com/johnbillion/query-monitor/releases) and publish it.
 1. If this is a non-patch release, manually delete any [unused patch and minor milestones on GitHub](https://github.com/johnbillion/query-monitor/milestones) as ProBot semver doesn't handle this.
 1. Check the new version has appeared [on the WordPress.org plugin page](https://wordpress.org/plugins/query-monitor/) (it'll take a few minutes).
 1. Resolve relevant threads on [the plugin's support forums](https://wordpress.org/support/plugin/query-monitor/).